Approach

 Why Boutique Specialists Win in the Mid-Market

-When you hire a Big 4 firm, the partner shows up for the pitch.
+At a Big 4 firm, the partner shows up for the pitch.
 Then you get a team of 25-year-olds who have never sat in an IC meeting, never read a CIM under deal pressure, and have no idea what a quality of earnings report looks like.

 You get senior talent, not junior staff.